a21oscgu/a21oscgu/README.md

 ## Hi there 👋
-- 🔭 I'm working on some prototype websites.
+- 🔭 I'm working on some prototype websites (with my main account).
-- 🌱 I’m currently learning more about different frameworks.
+- 🌱 I’m currently learning more about different frameworks (with my main account).

 Here's my statistics (for this account):